 And, it means taking an honest and critical look at your strengths and weaknesses.

 And, the type of content you can excel at and which isn’t currently being produced.
-You also need to attach a value to your social media efforts.
+You also need to attach value to your social media efforts.

 If you think of your content marketing as an asset, you’ll be more mindful of what you create and share.

 And remember, digital is trackable and measurable not like those static roadside Signposts which you may not track who read it but don’t just fall into the trap of counting likes.

 Establish measurable objectives or goals that tie into your business and marketing goals.

 In the early days of social media, it was all about volume and speed.

-And, while it’s still important to respond as quickly as you can, there is no point pushing out content for the sake of it.
+And, while it’s still important to respond as quickly as you can, there is no point in pushing out content for the sake of it.
 You don’t want to be thought of as a content polluter.

 Select the channels you good at, with respect to your customers’ presence for those chosen channels through a social Audit, and learn how to both fit in and stretch the limits.
 Be creative and strive for excellence.
 And remember, selling is a nuanced action.
 It’s more than just pushing out your message over and over again.
 Contact us now we conduct for you A Social Media Audit for your business